freshlml/py-project-collects/BasicProp/basic/chatper8/TkConcepts.md

 - *winfo_rootx*, *winfo_rooty*: the position of the top-left corner of the widget relative to the entire screen
 - *winfo_vieweable*: whether the widget is displayed or hidden (all its ancestors in the hierarchy must be viewable for it to be viewable)

+## Themed Widgets
+ttk module provides the themed widgets, which lets you control many other aspects of their appearance or behavior.
+In classic Tk, you could provide a wide range of options to finely control every aspect of an individual widget's behavior, e.g., foreground color, background color, font, highlight thickness, selected foreground color, and padding.
+When using the new themed widgets, these changes are made by modifying styles, not adding options to each widget.

 # Geometry Management
 Widgets don't appear on the screen just by creating them.